-These double chocolate muffins get their chocolatey goodness from dark cocoa and mini chocolate chips.
+These muffins get their chocolatey goodness from dark cocoa and mini chocolate chips.
 They’re sweetened with brown sugar, though you could certainly substitute coconut sugar if you’d like.
 If you’re avoiding dairy products, feel free to substitute your favorite non-dairy nut milk.
 (Here’s how to make your own nut milk.)

 - 1 cup old-fashioned rolled oats